VasundharaBendi/qaclub.github.io/index.md

 [GmailApiExample](https://github.com/qaclub/GmailApiExample) - Example of using Gmail API for verifying received emails.

+[Postman collection example](https://github.com/qaclub/postman_collection_example) - Example of Postman collection for automating REST API response validation using Postman/newman applications.
+Note: newman is CLI that can be usefull for integration with CI (e.g. Jenkins)

 ### Useful Links
 `links` repository contains a list of different references to videos and articles that would help you in case you start your path in automation.
 Hope you will find them interesting and useful!